Travel insurance for Cuba

 - Personal medication.
 Medication must be transported into Cuba in its original container and have a clear label.
 Prescription medication must be accompanied by a prescription from your doctor

-Can I travel from the US to Cuba?
+Can I travel from the United States to Cuba?

 The trade embargo